teetangh/Qbotics-Labs-Internship/diff_drive_gazebo/docs/chapter01_constructing_main_urdf.md

   Let's create a XACRO file ( call it macros.xacro)  for defining macros  for  the wheel  links and wheel joints.Your again we define the wheel inertial collision and visual properties as per the  our choice.
 You can set them to your own desired values.
 Also in the  macro of the wheel  joint between the parent link to be the link chassis  since all the components are going to be attached to this and the child link or to be an arbitrary argument ${child}  show that  our desired  child component can be attached to this macro.
-Also we set the damping and friction parameters as per the common law of Physics.
+We set the inertial matrix of the wheel joint as  rotational physics principles.Also we set the damping and friction parameters as per the common law of Physics.

 		<?xml version="1.0"?>
         <robot>